intellihr/ux-engineer-assess/README.md

 `Wayne Enterprises` keeps all their employee data in a small csv file (`./data/employee.csv`).
 `Bruce Wayne`, the CEO of the company, regularly asks his manager, Alfred, for various insights from the companys data.

-Some of insights that Mr. Wayne has asked for in the past include:
+Some of the insights that Mr. Wayne has asked for in the past include:
 - What is the total headcount of Wayne Enterprises?
 - How many Male employees work here?
 - How many Female employees work here?